 The Grand Wenham Canal and the Topsfield Linear Common - The Topsfield Rail Trail is a “Linear Common” following the former Danvers to Newburyport rail line, which was officially abandoned in 1981.
 A plaque at the trailhead in downtown Topsfield details the former railroad’s history.The trail connects to the Danvers Rail Trail as part of the greater Border to […]

-Ipswich and the Salem witchcraft trials - During the Salem witch trials the Ipswich jail was filled with the accused.
-Elizabeth Howe of Linebrook Road was tried and hung.
-The ministers of the town opposed the trials as a delusion.
+Ipswich and the Salem witchcraft trials - During the Salem witch trials, Elizabeth Howe of Linebrook Road was tried and hung.
+The Ipswich jail was filled with the accused, but the ministers of the town opposed the trials as a delusion.
+Residents blocked the bridge to prevent the accusing girls from being brought into Ipswich.